ksu-hmi/smaRt_Nurse/ProjectRoadMap.md

 ## Sprint #1: Checkmark when completed
   - [x] Create repositories in designated area
-  - [ ] Allocate sources and libaries of common projects that will be beneficial the software
+  - [x ] Allocate sources and libaries of common projects that will be beneficial the software
-  - [ ] Access Github for code repositories that will be compatible for developmental needs.
+  - [x ] Access Github for code repositories that will be compatible for developmental needs.
 These repositories will be recycled and modified to match goal:
       - Medicine Quiz: https://github.com/Viicenttt/medicine-quiz
       - Anatomy Game: https://github.com/ksu-hmi/Anatomy-Game
       - Multiple_Choices: https://github.com/whymehin/Multiple_Choices/blob/master/multiple_choices.py